-No. Grade Description P.13 А COMMUNITY RELATIONS LIAISON OFFICER A dedicated Community relations Liaison Officer (CRLO) must be appointed by each licence applicant to liaise with the IFA Football and Social Responsibility Team.
-P.14 A CLUB WEBSITE The club must have an official club website, which is updated frequently.
+No. Grade Description P.14 A COMMUNITY RELATIONS LIAISON OFFICER A dedicated Community Relations Liaison Officer (CRLO) must be appointed by each licence applicant to liaise with the IFA Football for All team (the licence applicant should cross reference with the requirements of S.03).
+P.15 A CLUB WEBSITE The club must have an official club website, which is updated frequently.
 The website can either be run by an individual within the club's administration or outsourced to an external company or individual through an official agreement.
-The site should provide information on the Club, Players, Management, Stadium (with directions), Fixtures and Results along with a Key Personnel section which must as a minimum include individual specific email and contact telephone numbers for the Club Secretary, Head of Youth Development Programme, Media Officer, Supporter Liaison Officer, Disability Access Officer and Community Relations Liaison Officer.
-P.15 Α RIGHTS AND DUTIES The appointment of staff members defined in P.01 to P.13 and P.17 to P.20 must have been made by the appropriate body of the licence applicant and the post holder must have his role, responsibilities, rights and duties defined in writing.
-P.16 Α DUTY OF REPLACEMENT DURING THE LICENCE SEASON If a function defined in criteria P.01 - P.12 and P.17 - P.20 becomes vacant during the licence season, the licensee must ensure that, within a period of a maximum of 60 days, the function is taken over by someone who holds the required qualification.
+The site should provide information on the Club, Players, Management, Stadium (with directions), Fixtures and Results along with a Key Personnel section which must as a minimum include email and contact telephone numbers for the Club Secretary, Head of Youth Development Programme, Media Officer, Supporter Liaison Officer, Disability Access Officer and Community Relations Liaison Officer.
+P.16 A RIGHTS AND DUTIES The appointment of staff members defined in P.01 to P.14 and P.18 to P.21 must have been made by the appropriate body of the licence applicant and the post holder must have his role, responsibilities, rights and duties defined in writing.
+Confirmation of the above must be provided on club-headed paper and duly authorised on behalf of the Board/ Management Committee of the licence applicant.
+P.17 A If a function defined in criteria P.01 - P.14 and P.18 - P.21 becomes vacant during the licence season, the licensee must ensure that, within a period of a maximum of 60 days, the function is taken over by someone who holds the required qualification.
 Licence applicants must be mindful of the applicability of 4.4.1.5 in this regard.
-In the event that a function defined in criteria P.01 - P.12 and P.17 - P.20 becomes vacant due to illness or accident, the licensor may grant an extension to the 60-day period only if reasonably satisfied that the person concerned is still medically unfit to resume his duties.
+In the event that a function defined in criteria P.01 - P.14 and P.18 - P.21 becomes vacant due to illness or accident, the licensor may grant an extension to the 60-day period only if reasonably satisfied that the person concerned is still medically unfit to resume his duties.
 Any extension request must be submitted in writing to the licensor.
-Should a function defined in criteria P.01 - P.12 and P.17 - P.20 becomes vacant in the 60 day period prior to 31 st May 2017 (that being the deadline for submission of the list of licensing decisions to UEFA), the UEFA Club Licence could still be granted provided that: The function was previously held by a person fulfilling the relative qualification requirements stipulated in P.01 - P.12 and P.17 - P.20; The function must not remain vacant but an interim replacement must be appointed at the moment of the licensing decision; • A replacement having the required qualifications must be appointed within 60 days of the function becoming vacant.
+Should a function defined in criteria P.01 - P.14 and P.18 - P.21 becomes vacant in the 60-day period prior to 31 May 2021 (that being the deadline for submission of the list of licensing decisions to UEFA), the UEFA Club Licence could still be granted provided that: • The function was previously held by a person fulfilling the relative qualification requirements stipulated in P.01 - P.14 and P.18 - P.21; • The function must not remain vacant, but an interim replacement must be appointed at the moment of the licensing decision; • A replacement having the required qualifications must be appointed within 60 days of the function becoming vacant.
 Each replacement must be notified to the IFA by the licence applicant/licensee within 7 working days after it occurred.
 Compliance with this criterion shall be assessed by the licensor on an ongoing basis.